 Learn what features to seek out when shopping for these workshop/jobsite essentials.

-They may not gallop, but a good set of sawhorses is key to getting your construction, woodworking, and DIY building projects across the finish line.
+They may not gallop, but a good set of sawhorses is key to getting your construction, woodworking, or DIY project across the finish line.
 Simply a crossbeam supported by A-frame legs, sawhorses are usually used in pairs to keep boards, logs, or panels steady and at a convenient height when cutting with a manual or power saw.
-They are also very useful when painting large, flat pieces, such as doors, shelves, and decorative wooden cutouts; it’s far easier to paint an object lying flat at waist level than on the floor or propped up against the wall.
+They are also very useful when painting things that are large and flat, such as doors, shelves, and decorative wooden cutouts.

-- BEST DOES-IT-ALL SAWHORSE: WORX Pegasus Multi-Function Sawhorse/Worktable
+- – BEST OVERALL: WORX Pegasus MultiFunction Sawhorse/Worktable

 Key Considerations When Choosing Sawhorses

-Keep the following factors—and the types of projects you’ll be working on—in mind when scoping out sawhorses.
+Keep in mind the following factors—and the types of projects you’ll be working on—when scoping out sawhorses.

 Most sawhorses have a preset single height of between 26 to 32 inches, which is perfect for an average-height user.
 Those that combine a worktop with sawhorse functions tend to be a few inches taller.
 If you are much taller or shorter than average, look for sawhorses with adjustable legs that let you tailor the height to your comfort level.